sachin-desai/exablox-interview/README.md

 sha2:  32 bytes
 crc:    4 bytes

-The first floppy, guaranteed to intact first, contains the file length, index value, SHA2 checksum of the entire file, and CRC-32 signature.
+The first floppy, guaranteed to  be intact, contains the file length, index value, SHA2 checksum of the entire file, and CRC-32 signature.

 The receiver, upon receiving the first floppy, checks the SHA2 key to see if the file already exists.
 In the event of a mismatch, the file is assembled from the out-of-order floppies.
-In the event of a checksum mismatch, or a missing index, the receiver is unable to reconstruct the file.
+In the event of a checksum mismatch, or a missing index, the receiver is unable to reconstruct the file, indicating a breach or corruption.

-2) -- To minimize the number of floppies mailed, a data dedupe scheme, based on Merkel hash tree is proposed.
+2) -- To minimize the number of floppies mailed, a data dedupe scheme, based on Merkle hash tree is proposed.
 This minimizes the the costly operation of shipping heavy floppies, until requested by the receipient.
 However, the tree would aggregate floppies in groups of 1MB to reduce height, and minimize costly hash operations.